apache/couchdb-pkg/README-SNAP.md

 Changes may be made to `local.ini` or placed in any `local.d/*.ini` file.
 Configuration management tools (like puppet, chef, ansible, and salt) can be used to manage these files.

-Erlang settings are stored in the `/var/snap/couchdb/current/etc/vm.args` file.
+Erlang's settings are stored in the `/var/snap/couchdb/current/etc/vm.args` file.
 The snap configuration tool can be used to quickly change the node name and security cookie:

 ```bash
 $ sudo snap set couchdb name=couchdb@1.2.3.4 setcookie=$COOKIE
 ```

-Where COOKIE is an enviroment variable.
+Where COOKIE is an environment variable.
 You can auto generated a cookie with the command below.

 ```bash